yuanhaowang1213/imaging_sim/doc/experiment.md

 **Observation**: With BK7 dispersion enabled, the smallest PSF occurs near ~500 nm and grows toward both spectral ends.
-This matches expectation: the effective focal length shifts with $\lambda$ (chromatic focus), so a single sensor position cannot be perfectly focused for all wavelengths.
+This matches expectation: the effective focal length shifts with $\lambda$ (chromatic focus), so a single sensor position cannot be perfectly focused for all wavelengths in this design.

 ### Through-focus (D2 sweep)